24 September 2020

 Red Cross fundraiser, Leanne Sinclair said:

-“We’re all cheering Eddie on and have such respect for him and all the amazing fundraisers around the country who are taking on a whole host of challenges to raise money for the Red Cross.
-If anyone would like to support his incredible effort, they can donate at his Just Giving page.”
+“We’re all cheering Eddie on and have such respect for him and all the amazing fundraisers around the country who are taking on a whole host of challenges to raise money for the Red Cross.”

 Notes to editors